Timmy0010/nexus-framework/docs/ENHANCEMENT_ROADMAP.md

   - Implemented unique message IDs for all communications
   - Added metadata for tracking processing state

+Summary of Changes:
+New SagaManager and SagaStep classes: These allow you to define a sequence of operations where each operation has a corresponding "undo" or compensation operation.
+Execution Logic: The SagaManager executes actions sequentially.
+If an action fails, it triggers compensations for all previously successful actions in reverse order.
+Error Handling: Custom exceptions (SagaExecutionError, SagaCompensationError) are introduced for better error management within sagas.
+Roadmap Update: The ENHANCEMENT_ROADMAP.md now reflects the initial implementation of the Saga pattern and compensating actions, while also noting areas for future enhancements like asynchronous step execution, persistence, and more sophisticated data passing between steps.

 - [ ] Develop transaction-like patterns for multi-step operations (Partially Implemented)
 - [x] Develop transaction-like patterns for multi-step operations (Further Implemented)
   - [ ] Two-phase commit patterns (Deferred to future enhancement)